facil-io/cstl/README.md

-# facil.io - C STL - a Simple Template Library for C
+# facil.io 0.8.x for C - now with an integrated C STL (Simple Template Library)

 [![POSIX C/C++ CI](https://github.com/facil-io/cstl/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/facil-io/cstl/actions/workflows/c-cpp.yml) [![Windows C/C++ CI](https://github.com/facil-io/cstl/actions/workflows/windows.yml/badge.svg)](https://github.com/facil-io/cstl/actions/workflows/windows.yml)

-At the core of the [facil.io library](https://facil.io) is its powerful Simple Template Library for C (and C++).
+The [facil.io library](https://facil.io) is much more than a Web Application Framework and includes core tools and type templates that any C (and C++) project will find useful.

-The Simple Template Library is a single file library ([`fio-stl.h`](./fio-stl.h)), that uses MACROS to generate code for different common types, such as Hash Maps, Arrays, Linked Lists, Binary-Safe Strings, etc'.
+In addition to useful helpers, [facil.io](https://facil.io) allows developers to use MACROS to generate code for different common types, such as Hash Maps, Arrays, Binary-Safe Strings, etc'.

-In addition, the Simple Template Library offers common functional primitives and helpers, such as bit operations, atomic operations, CLI parsing, JSON, task queues, and custom memory allocators.

-In other words, some of the most common building blocks one would need in any C project are placed in this single header file.
+In other words, some of the most common building blocks one would need in any C project are placed in this convenient header file library.

-The header could be included multiple times with different results, creating different types or exposing different functionality.

 ### OS Support